gmirsky/zth-k8s-postgresql/README.md

 ```

-In the repository, you will also find `pyway-validate.yml` and `pyway-migrate.ym` that are both variations of the above yaml file.
+In the repository, you will also find `pyway-validate.yml` and `pyway-migrate.yml` that are both variations of the above yaml file.
 As the names imply, `pyway-validate.yml` will validate the SQL in the resources directory of the repository.
 Think of it as a dry run.

 ```yaml
 ---